alishazal/interactive-project-njw275/readme.md

 ![User testing with a wiimote where one gesture creates too many objects](https://github.com/artintelclass/interactive-project-njw275/blob/master/too-many-cubes-usertesting.gif)

+Here, the user uses one gesture, yet multiple objects were created.

 # Interactive-Project
 This project is due Monday, February 19th.